autistic-symposium/blockchain-science-py/avalanche_foundry/README.md

 1. follow the installation and setup above.
 2. define the desired assets and/or protocols to research, and find out the methods that update price.
 3. use any blockchain analytic tool (*e.g.,* [dune](https://dune.com/home) or [avax apis](https://docs.avax.network/apis/avalanchego/public-api-server)) to search for past blocks with a considerable price movement.
-4. take note of the block numbers you want to analyze and add them to `data/blocks.txt`.
+4. take note of the block numbers you want to analyze and add them to `data/blocks.txt`. there is one example there already to get you started.
 5. run this code by following the instructions above, and check the results in `results/`.